Gnkgo/summaries/DBDM/Important.md

     - You can ignore the aborts
     - No reads, then it is automatically recoverable and ACA -> just need to check strict

+## Difference On, Where

+The information is from [here](https://stackoverflow.com/questions/354070/sql-join-where-clause-vs-on-clause).

+- Does not matter for inner joins
+- Matters for outer joins

+a.
+WHERE clause: After joining.
+Records will be filtered after join has taken place.

+b.
+ON clause - Before joining.
+Records (from right table) will be filtered before joining.
+This may end up as null in the result (since OUTER join).

 ## Keys
 ### Super key